- Our Businesses

 In 2010, Hitachi Construction Machinery formulated the 2020 VISION.
 The vision outlines the goal of achieving an ideal organization in 2020 whereby HCM and its employees are a ‘close and reliable partner’ anywhere on the earth with best solutions through Kenkijin Spirit.
 It is essential that we develop businesses by drawing on new strategies and novel ideas, rather than relying on the same ideas and strategies employed thus far, so that we can fulfill our vision, become recognized internationally as a true global company, and be a successful contender in the market.

 To this end, we value respect for diversity and recognize the values and uniqueness of each of the employees that supports our businesses, regardless of race, nationality, gender, age or other characteristics.
 In line with this recognition, we have positioned diversity as one of our key management themes.
 In April 2011, we established the Diversity Promotion Group.
 The group has undertaken measures to find solutions for five themes for the promotion of diversity in the HCM Group—Building a foundation for diversity, work style reforms (work, life, and management), supporting the participation of women and minorities, supporting the activities of national staff, and globalization of HCM in Japan.
 From FY2016, these activities have been taken over by and are continuing to be implemented by the Human Resources Department.
+In addition, the importance of respecting biodiversity is conveyed to employees through various rank-specific training and other venues.
 And the verification of the planning and progress of these activities is being handled by the CSR/Diversity Committee.
 Through this and other actions, HCM is promoting and instilling diversity groupwide.

 On April 1, 2016 the “Act of Promotion of Women’s Participation and Advancement in the Workplace” that requires large companies and others to create action plans with numerical target for women’s active participation.
 As part of this, HCM has established action plans for promotion of women’s participation and advancement in the workplace.
 The action plan contains three goals: Enhance employee motivation by leveraging worker capabilities and expanding the spectrum of opportunities they have, promote a flexible and highly productive work style, and foster a corporate culture that is accepting of diversity.
 We also plan to undertake other measures including improving the quality of target management interviews, introducing and encouraging employees to take advantage of various systems, including going on leave, and reinforcing management training for management-level employees.